 PEL produced a wide range of tables ranging from large dining tables to small cocktail trolleys.
 Most were available with either a glass or lacquered black top as shown.

-PEL produced several sofas which made good use of tubular steel as shown below; the influence of both Gispen and Le Corbusier is clear in their S1 sofa.
+PEL produced several sofas which made good use of tubular steel.

-If anyone discovers an RP7 chair or an early SP9 for sale please do let us know.
+We are always happy to learn more about PEL and certainly if anyone has any original examples for sale please do let us know!
 See the about section for contact details.

 © Modernist Tourists 2017